atedeg/mdm/docs/_docs/domain-analysis/context-map.md

   Since `MilkPlanning` is a downstream core bounded context, and Anti-Corruption Layer is required.

 There is a *Shared Kernel* among the bounded contexts which contains the definitions for **product**, **cheese type** and **ingredient**.
-This choice was taken as the two aforementioned concepts are crucial for the cheese factory and a change in any of the definitions must be reflected in all bounded contexts handling these concepts.
+This choice was taken as the three aforementioned concepts are crucial for the cheese factory and a change in any of the definitions must be reflected in all bounded contexts handling these concepts.
 In fact, adding a new kind of product involves a series of important domain changes that must be reflected in the code of different bounded contexts: the production, ordering, labeling and stocking processes would need a rehaul to take into account the new kind of product.
-By sharing this information among different bounded contexts it is guaranteed that, whenever a change happens to any of these concepts, all the domains will maintain an up-to-date vision of these concepts.
+By sharing this information among different bounded contexts it is guaranteed that, whenever a change happens to any of these concepts, all the domains will maintain an up-to-date vision.

 <img id="context-map" alt="Context map" src="#"/>